nexmo-community/react-components-tokbox/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Before you can start your app you must
+## Before starting the app:
+- Register and create a [TokBox account](https://tokbox.com/account/user/signup)
+- Create a new project and save the API key
+- Within the project tools, create and save a sessionID and token

-Change the `config-example.js` to `config.js` and add your TokBox credentials.
+- Rename the `config-example.js` to `config.js` and add your TokBox credentials.

-## Then, to start the app
+## To start the app:

 In the project directory, run: